matrostik/teachme.mvc.net/README.md

 ![aglos / A-Smart-Lecturer](http://i.imgur.com/PlNiLUl.jpg)
 <p>
 <b>TeachMe Info</b><br>
-TeachMe is a platform for everyone who looking for a private teacher or want to advertise himself as a teacher.
+TeachMe is a platform for everyone who is looking for a private teacher or wants to advertise himself as a teacher.
 </p>

 <p>